Kazakhstan–United States relations: Guantanamo Bay detainees

-Three Kazakh citizens, Yaqub Abahanov, Abdulrahim Kerimbakiev, and Abdallah Tohtasinovich Magrupov, all born in Semey, are held in extrajudicial detention in the United States' Guantanamo Bay detainment camp, in Cuba for alleged ties to the Taliban.
-Additionally, Uzbek citizen and Guantánamo captive Ilkham Turdbyavich Batayev's birthplace is Abaye, Kazakhstan.
+Three Kazakh citizens, Yaqub Abahanov, Abdulrahim Kerimbakiev, and Abdallah Tohtasinovich Magrupov, all born in Semey, are held in extrajudicial detention in the U.S.' Guantanamo Bay detention camp, in Cuba for alleged ties to the Taliban.
+Additionally, Uzbek citizen and Guantanamo captive Ilkham Turdbyavich Batayev's birthplace is Abaye, Kazakhstan.

-Idrisov-Rushailo declaration
+Idrisov–Rushailo declaration

-Foreign Minister Yerlan Idrisov told journalists in Almaty on 18 September 2001, seven days after the September 11 attacks in New York City, New York that Kazakhstan and Russia are "ready for close cooperation with the United States in combating extremism."
+Foreign Minister Yerlan Idrisov told journalists in Almaty on 18 September 2001, seven days after the September 11 attacks in New York City, that Kazakhstan and Russia are "ready for close cooperation with the U.S. in combating extremism."
 The statement came after President Nazarbayev, Russian Security Council Secretary Vladimir Rushailo, and the heads of Kazakh law enforcement bodies finished negotiations in security cooperation.
 The meeting and Secretary Rushailo's overall tour through Central Asia were a response to the attacks in New York and the now acknowledged threat of international terrorism and extremism originating from the area.

-In October 2001 United States Senators Sam Brownback and Mary Landrieu said Kazakhstan is "ready for the United States to engage on the topic of terrorism."
+In October 2001 U.S. Senators Sam Brownback and Mary Landrieu said Kazakhstan is "ready for the U.S. to engage on the topic of terrorism."